azampagl/harvard-capstone/reading_sum.md

 * pg 139: Looks at change in passenger behaviors, but relies on the unique identification of passengers through their fare-collection ID.

-*automatic Data for Applied Railway Management: Passenger Demand...*, Michael Frumin
+*Automatic Data for Applied Railway Management: Passenger Demand...*, Michael Frumin

 * **Quick summary:** A detailed study in passenger behavior using fare-collection data and historical schedules of planned departures.
 This extra dimension of scheduled planned departures may make these